dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 The dropdown next to the [Compute button](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/accessing-accounts/computing-a-drg/#code-sequencing) in an account will now only show the Principal DX option if the account is an inpatient account.

+>[!Note] This is only relevant to TruCode Encoder.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

 ### Add Pre and Post Columns to the Audit Drilldown in Account Search